Casa Salazar-Candal: Significance

 Casa Salazar-Candal is one of a group of stylistically eclectic houses built in Ponce between 1900 and 1915.
 Designed by architect Blas C. Silva Bouscher in 1911, the building reflects an emerging tendency to incorporate freely diverse and competing architectural motifs.
-The facade is distinctly rendered in roccoco and moorish detailing to emphasize its bifunctional character as a home and an office respectively.
+The facade is distinctly rendered in Roccoco and moorish detailing to emphasize its bifunctional character as a home and an office respectively.
 The portion of the structure designed to shelter the family is refined, delicately ornamented and asymmetrical.
 It utilizes a balcony, raised and detached from the street as a transitional zone between the public and the private sphere.

 In contrast to the refinement and gentility of the house expressed by its fluted corinthian columns, floral surrounds and composite entablure, the office is fashioned as a moorish garrison exhibiting a crenelated parapet, horseshoe arches with simplified surrounds and planar surfaces.
 The building plane of the office is pushed forward to meet the sidewalk for public access in order to further express its utilitarian function.

 Master craftsman Elias Concepcion has been credited with the execution of the interior finishes.
-His handling of the ornamental elements ranges from the curvilinear and stylized floral motifs present in the stained glass of the double doors, to the rectilinear wood screen—reminiscent of the arts and craft movement – dividing the foyer from the living room.
+His handling of the ornamental elements ranges from the curvilinear and stylized floral motifs present in the stained glass of the double doors, to the rectilinear wood screen—reminiscent of the Arts and Crafts movement – dividing the foyer from the living room.
 As with the exterior, the interior is a mixture of distinct stylistic elements.
 The vestibule's repousse sheet metal ornamentation reflects the roccoco treatment of the exterior, at once maintaining an image of opulence and refinement for the visitor while creating a transitional device for the predominantly planar interior surfaces.
 Many highstyle interiors of the beginning of the 20th century in the Ponce and Yauco region have been attributed to Elias Concepcion due to his sophisticated integration and subtle resolution of an eclectic vocabulary.